Narcolepsy Man 1/2

 As time went by, little Rizzo became bigger Rizzo.
 Bigger Rizzo got a bigger Rizzo job and that was working on computers.
 But every day, his mind would replay the message that Superman told him when he was a kid: “You have a superpower … you must find out for yourself what it is.”

-Every night, he’d sit in careful meditation … ok, well, he’d sit on his computer until way late in the night.
+Every night, he’d sit in careful meditation with his meditation bowl… ok, well, he’d sit on his computer until way late in the night.
 But he’d think about the superpower thing.

 One day, he was working in the server room of the building where he worked, and was typing on a computer named Orion.
 And he reached over to pop out a Linux Redhat CD out of the drive when a bolt of static electricity.
 At that moment he was totally zonked out (Zonk!) and went into an unconscious dream state.